 Aster novae angeliae – New England Aster

-Bring rich color to your late season garden with the robust Missouri native, New England Aster, Aster novae-angliae.
+Bring rich color to your late-season garden with the robust Missouri native, New England Aster, Aster novae-angliae.
 Its profuse neon purple daisy-like flowers with yellow centers appear from late summer to early fall.
-Good for naturalize areas and rain gardens.
+Good for naturalized areas and rain gardens.
 Also known as Symphyotrichum novae-angliae.

 Important Nectar Source.
 A butterfly favorite, it provides an important nectar source for pollinators, especially Monarchs as they stock up for their fall migration to Mexico.